 Filing a Hurricane Damage Insurance Claim

-Understanding what does hurricane insurance cover is essential for all Florida homeowners.
+Understanding what hurricane insurance covers is essential for all Florida homeowners.
 While it provides robust protection against wind and rain damage, it does not cover flooding, necessitating additional flood insurance.
 Given the high risk of hurricanes in Florida, securing comprehensive coverage is a prudent step.

 If your home sustains damage from a hurricane in Florida, it’s crucial to act promptly.
 Document the damage with photos and videos, and contact your insurance company to file a claim.
 A hurricane damage lawyer in Florida can assist you in navigating the claims process, ensuring you receive the compensation you deserve.